 University Career Services

 Career advisors, programs, career fairs, and resources help you identify your interests and prepare for the job or internship search.
-Join Husker Hire Link to connect to employers with hundreds of jobs and internships.
+Activate your Handshake account to connect to employers with hundreds of jobs and internships.

 Explore Center (Pre-Health and Pre-Law)

 Advisors who are your experts on what it takes to prepare, apply, and get accepted.